 This was one of my more innovative poems, using the word "green" 32 times within a short period of space.
 This is practically unheard of in the poetry world.
 So it gives it due credit, being nominated for the Best of the Net.

-Select published poems
+Explore select published poems

-Features several of my visual poems, made using Adobe Photoshop and Illustrator
+Features several of my visual poems, made using Adobe Photoshop and Illustrator.

 Featured Poem for your #dailydoseoflit